pedesen/plogx/README.md

 plogx expects a running mongo daemon with a database named `log_db` and a collection named `log_items`.

 Because plogx needs existing log data in the database, you have to take care of that.
 To collect log data in realtime and store them into a database, you can use my fork of [parsible](https://github.com/pedesen/parsible), which works great with nginx logs and mongodb.
-But you can also write your own parasible-plugins for other webservers like Apache.
+But you can also write your own parsible-plugins for other webservers like Apache.

 #### Start development server